Do Go On - 205 - Oneida Community: From Sex Cult to Dinnerware

 No, thank you.

-Do not come.
+But do not come.

-Do not dare come in my house.
+Do you do not dare come in my house.

-Bone as much as you like, but you dare not come.
+Bone as much as you like.

 Or splooge.